 - PRO-TIP: Don’t skimp on the water!
 Use a large pot with 5 to 6 quarts water for 1 pound of pasta.
 And, bring the water to a boil before adding the salt.
 The water will boil a little more strongly for a second when you do so, and this will ensure that the salt is dissolved immediately.
 If you add the salt to the pot when the water is cold, it may just deposit on the bottom of the pot.
 Use 1 1/2 – 2 Tbsp salt.

-Recipe Variations for Shrimp Scampi Pasta with Arugula
+Recipe Variations for Shrimp Arugula Pasta

 - Change the Protein: Lemon, garlic and wine are very versatile flavors and pair with multiple types of seafood.
 This recipe would work really well with scallops, mussels, clams and even chicken!

 - Make it Whole Grain or Gluten-Free: Just switch out the traditional pasta for a whole wheat or gluten-free pasta.